HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 **DFP Method (Davidon-Fletcher_Powell Update)**

-Similar to BFGS Method, we can design C update equation directly.
+Similar to the BFGS Method, we can design the C update equation directly.

 $C^+ = C + a  u u^t + b vv^t$